6 Inch: Commercial performance

 After the release of Lemonade, "6 Inch" debuted on Billboard Hot 100 chart at number 18, becoming Beyoncé's twenty-sixth top 20 on the chart.
 "6 Inch" also entered on the Hot R&B/Hip-Hop songs chart at number ten, becoming Beyoncé's twenty-seventh top-ten single on the chart.
 In overseas charts, the song entered in digital charts in top five, including Greece and Sweden.
 As of June 2016, the song has sold 265,607 downloads in US.

-Live performance
+Live performances

-"6 Inch" was included on the set list of The Formation World Tour on the last show, on October 7, 2016, at New Jersey's MetLife Stadium with the singer performing the song while suspended upside down.
+"6 Inch" was first performed at a Tidal charity concert.
+It was also included on the set list of the final concert on The Formation World Tour, on October 7, 2016, at New Jersey's MetLife Stadium with the singer performing the song while suspended upside down.